 The template we use with each of our partners to establish a formal, healthy, and meaningful relationship is called a Memorandum of Understanding.
 You can rest assured that the CCEL will uphold our responsibilities listed therein, and we select partners who have proven to do the same.

 Informed Consent Agreement

-Your students will be required to sign the Informed Consent Agreement in order to complete service-learning hours in an off-campus organization.
+Your students will be required to sign the Informed Consent Agreement in order to complete community engaged learning hours in an off-campus organization.
 This document is a stipulation of our MOU, and helps ensure safety from liability for everyone involved.

 Please use our Suggested Language for Syllabi to reinforce the concepts of conscientious partnering.
-If included in your syllabus, students will have information concerning their service responsibilities in your class.
+If included in your syllabus, students will have information concerning their engagement responsibilities in your class.

-We recommend you use a class-specific contract, such as the Service-Learning Contract, with all of your students.
-This promotes communication between students and community partners and encourages students to become acquainted with their new volunteer space before beginning service.
+We recommend you use a class-specific contract, such as the Community Engaged Learning Contract, with all of your students.
+This promotes communication between students and community partners and encourages students to become acquainted with their new volunteer space before beginning their community engagement.

 Guiding Principles of Risk Management

-Finally, the Dos and Do Nots for Service-Learning Faculty is an invaluable tool which guarantees you have done all you can to prevent harm, injury, or liability from negatively affecting community partners, your students, and yourself.
+Finally, the Dos and Do Nots for Community Engaged Learning Faculty is an invaluable tool which guarantees you have done all you can to prevent harm, injury, or liability from negatively affecting community partners, your students, and yourself.